iterami/Docs.htm/common/guides/json.md

       "camera-zoom-current": 20,
       "camera-zoom-max": 50,

       // Optional.
+Amount that any character property should change by when the character is updated.
+      // Player translations are reset after each movement to allow stopping.
+      "change": {
+        "rotate-y": 0,
+        "translate-x": 0
+      },

+      // Optional.
 If the character collides, then this is the maximum distance before collision occurs.
       "collide-range-horizontal": 2.5,
       "collide-range-vertical": 2.5,

       // Optional.
 If the character collides with other entities that have collision.
       "collides": true,

-      // Optional.
-Amount that is added to entity translation.
-      // Currently gets reset after every movement so players can stop.
-      "dx": 0,
-      "dy": 0,
-      "dz": 0,

       // Optional.
 Array of entities that should be loaded and attached to the camera translation (without zoom).
       // Uses same format as level entities.